lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/usage.rst

    will be Tuesday.

-4. During the warm-up period and the autosizing of EnergyPlus, no data-exchange occurs between the FMU and the master program.
+4. During the warm-up period and the autosizing of EnergyPlus, no data exchange occurs between the FMU and the master program.
    Thus, inputs of EnergyPlus remain constant during these times and are equals to the initial values specified in the IDF input file.